better-internet/radworks-docs/docs/understanding-radicle/glossary.md

 project.
 There can be one or more delegates of a given project.

 ## display name
-A non-unique human-readable name chosen by a Radicle [user](#user), like a "nickname" for someone's [Peer ID](#peer-id).
+A non-unique, human-readable name chosen by a Radicle [user](#user) to associate with their [Peer ID](#peer-id).

 ## git
 A free and open source distributed version control system.

 ## gossip
-A means of peer-to-peer communication that relies on the interactions of peers to disseminate information.
+A means of [peer-to-peer](#peer-to-peer-p2p) communication that relies on the interactions of peers to disseminate information.
 Participants share and spread data by keeping redundant copies of projects locally and sharing updates with peers.
 This allows data to be disseminated according to use and value: the more peers who are interested in certain data the more available it is made to the network.

 ## identity
-A cryptographically-signed (with a Ed25519 keypair) JSON document that identifies a device or a project, stored alongside standard Git data when hosted, cloned, and replicated.
+A cryptographicaly signed (with a Ed25519 keypair) JSON document that identifies a device or a project, stored alongside standard Git data when hosted, cloned, and replicated.

 ## maintainer
 A [user](#user) who manages and pushes updates to the canonical view of a project.
-A maintainer is explicitly associated with the [project](#project) at the time of creation or later as a [delegate](#delegate), but there may be multiple maintainers of a project, all maintaining their own remotes.
+A maintainer is explicitly associated with the [project](#project) at the time of creation or later as a [delegate](#delegate), but there may be multiple project maintainers, all editing their own remotes.

 ## main
 How Radicle refers to the default development branch of a project.